 Despite setbacks to California’s Alternative Payment Methodology Pilot (APM), market trends indicate value-based payment is on the immediate horizon.
 Organizations must to prepare for the changes needed to succeed in a value-based environment.
 Building on our past CP3 Population Health Program, CCI is launching a new network focused on sharing best practices, innovating new care solutions, and advancing the spread of vetted changes that propel organizations towards value-based care and payment models.

-In partnership with the California Health Care Foundation (CHCF) and Blue Shield of California Foundation (BSCF), the Center for Care Innovations (CCI) is launching a Population Heath Learning Network (PHLN).
-Up to 30 organizations will be selected to participate in this two-year network focused on learning, sharing best practices, and taking action to advance population health.
+In partnership with the California Health Care Foundation (CHCF) and Blue Shield of California Foundation (BSCF), the Center for Care Innovations (CCI) launched the Population Heath Learning Network (PHLN).
+Up to 30 organizations were selected to participate in this two-year network focused on learning, sharing best practices, and taking action to advance population health.